JDLabOrg/IUManual-EN/advanced_heroku.rst

 When you run  **Project > Upload to Heroku (⇧⌘H)** menu, **Heroku Management Panel** will be shown.

-Heroku Management Panel will help you to upload the **Built Files** to your Heroku Server.
+With this panel, you can upload the Built Files to your Heroku Server.
 Try out a tutorial below :

 `Tutorial 203 - Heroku`_